FAQs

 Can I withdraw my nomination as a candidate?

 Only if it is withdrawn before the close of nominations.
 You cannot withdraw voluntarily after nominations have closed.
 If you decide to opt out, your name will still appear on the voting document.
-If you do change your mind and decide not to run for election after you have been nominated, let your electoral officer know who will talk through the issues with you.
+If you do change your mind and decide not to run for election after you have been nominated, let your Electoral Officer know who will talk through the issues with you.

 However, if you become incapacitated with serious illness or injury and unlikely to be able to perform the functions and duties if elected to office, you can apply to withdraw on those grounds.
 You will need verification from a doctor and lawyer about your situation.
-See your local electoral officer if you need more information about this process.
+See your local Electoral Officer if you need more information about this process.

 Elections